-Figure 9- Visualization of the Bascule Bridge Alternative
+Figure 9 - Visualization of the Bascule Bridge Alternative

-The new bascule bridge would be comprised of seven spans supported on six piers and two abutments (see Figure 10).
+The new bascule bridge would be comprised of seven spans supported on six piers and two abutments (see Figures 10A and 10B).
 The bascule pier would be located south of the navigational channel to minimize impacts to the Seabrook and Hampton Channels.
 Three-span continuous approach units would be proposed on each side of the bascule span, approximately 543 feet long on the south side and approximately 602 feet long on the north side.
 The bascule span would be approximately 116 feet long and would be located over the navigational channel.
-The spacing of the piers would allow for the widening of the navigational channel from 40 feet to 80 feet.
+The spacing of the piers would allow NHDOT to widen the navigational channel from 40 feet to 80 feet.
+This widening would be coordinated and permitted with the USACE pursuant to Section 10 of the Rivers and Harbors Act, Section 404 of the Clean Water Act, and 33 USC 408; and with the USCG for navigation aids and the Section 9 bridge permit.
 The bascule span would be steadied during opening through the use of a counterweight.
 The bridge would be opened with an electrical motor.
 A second motor would be installed for emergencies.
 The vertical clearance in the closed position would be 34 feet at MHW.
 This would provide 30 feet of vertical clearance which would accommodate the majority of the cruise and fishing vessels that go under the bridge regularly, and four feet of additional clearance for potential future SLR.
 It is anticipated that this increase in height over the current condition would reduce bridge lifts by at least 55 percent.
 Similar to the existing bridge, the new bascule bridge would provide for unlimited vertical clearance within the navigational channel when the bridge is in the open position.

-Figure 10- Plan and Section of Bascule Bridge Alternative
+Figure 10A- Plan and Elevation of Bascule Bridge Alternative